Key Risk Indicators

 At a fundamental level, Key Performance Indicators (KPIs) measure that degree to which as result of objective is met, while Key Risk Indicators (KRIs) measure changes to risk exposure.
 Key Control Indicators (KCIs) measure how well a control is performing in reducing causes, consequences or the likelihood of a risk.

-How Do KRIs and KCIs Help an Organisation?
+How Do KRIs and KCIs Help An Organisation?

-Risk Bow Tie Analysis is a useful model to assist in the identification of KRIs and KCIs, and to understand their connection to KPIs.
+A Risk Bow Tie Analysis is a useful model to assist in the identification of KRIs and KCIs, and to understand their connection to KPIs.
 The following diagram demonstrates where KRIs and KCIs sit in an analysis of the causes and consequences of a risk event, and how it connects to KPIs.

 Watch our On-Demand Webinar on this subject to see how you can apply this diagram to a simple business example with a clear business objective and a risk event, and discover how KRIs and KCIs can help a business achieve its objectives more efficiently by managing and controlling potential risks.